 Digital technologies, networked communication and online platforms have transformed how we interact with each other, how media companies operate, how knowledge and content is produced and distributed, and how decision-making is organized.
 But what does actually change when contents are searched and shared online?
-In order to understand the role of media technologies and of ICTs in current societies, in this course the following topics are discussed: characteristics and functions of networked communication, platforms and current platform ecosystem; content moderation; the role of personal public spheres; search engines and knowledge production and the role of data and datafication.
+In order to understand the role of media technologies and of ICTs in current societies, in this course the following topics are discussed: characteristics and functions of networked communication, platforms and current platform ecosystem; key media changes and the role of data and datafication.

 The main aim of the course is the development of skills that are necessary

 - to understand trends and changes in current media environments and media economies and